 The information you need on a US resume

-Here is the basic information a hiring manager is looking for on your resume:
+Here is the basic information a hiring manager or employer is looking for on your resume:

 In a reverse chronological resume format, your experience section will be the bulk of your resume.
 You can optimize it with keywords tailored to the job position you’re applying for.

 For more information on what your resume needs to include, check out these resources: